 5 Ways to Make Sure You Stay Safe on the Streets

-It”s good news for Seattle and something we can all be proud of – our city has been recognized as the safest for pedestrians anywhere in the United States.
+It”s good news for Kirkland and something we can all be proud of – our city has been recognized as the safest for pedestrians anywhere in the United States.
 This is great for all of us that walk to work, to run errands or whose kids walk to school.

 In 2012, more than 4,700 pedestrians were killed and another 76,000 were injured.

 This means that a pedestrian dies every two hours and injured every seven minutes in a traffic accident.
 Although the numbers have improved, this is still far too many fatalities.
-Let”s take a quick look at how Seattle improved its pedestrian safety record and how you can make sure you and those you love stay safe when you”re commuting on foot, walking for fun or fitness, hiking or jogging.
+Let”s take a quick look at how Kirkland improved its pedestrian safety record and how you can make sure you and those you love stay safe when you”re commuting on foot, walking for fun or fitness, hiking or jogging.

-Seattle”s improved pedestrian safety record
+Kirkland”s improved pedestrian safety record

 Since 2009, new measures were adopted to increase pedestrian safety including decreased speed limits in neighborhoods, on arterial roads and in school zones, has added 129 miles of bike lanes and 500 additional crosswalks.
 Also part of the plan were 30 road diets where four lane roads (two in each direction) were converted to one lane in each and a shared turning lane in the middle to slow traffic and make crossings safer.
 As a result, pedestrian fatalities fell by a whopping 55%.